sayjava/behave/website/docs/guide.md

 ---
-id: endpoints
+id: guide
-title: Configure Endpoint
+title: Behavior Guide
-sidebar_label: Endpoints
+sidebar_label: Guide
-slug: /endpoints
+slug: /guide
 ---

 The `behavior-server` uses behaviors to respond to http requests it receives.
 The server matches the requests it receives to the list of configured behaviors.
 It will use the first matched behavior as a response to the request and when it can't match a request to a behavior, it will return an http `404` response back to the client

-## Server Behavior
+## Behavior Document

-A Behavior is a JSON document describing how the `behavior-server` should respond to http requests it receives.
+A Behavior is a JSON document that describes how the `behavior-server` should respond to http requests it receives.

 Behaviors can be created on the server by sending an http request to the behavior endpoint of the server. e.g